gravity-ui/uikit/src/components/Alert/README.md

 ### View

-`filled` - used to adjust the background color of the alert (used by default).
+`filled`: Used to adjust the background color of the alert (used by default).

-`outlined` - used to adjust the border color of the alert.
+`outlined`: Used to adjust the border color of the alert.

 <!--LANDING_BLOCK
 <ExampleBlock